-Panera Bread Autumn Squash Soup is a delicious soup that you don’t want to miss.
+Panera Bread Autumn Squash Soup is a delicious soup with butternut squash and pumpkin that you don’t want to miss.
 Now you can make this classic fall soup anytime with this copycat recipe.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Panera Bread is known for a menu that changes seasonally.
-During the fall their Autumn Squash Soup can’t be missed.
+During the fall the Autumn Squash Soup can’t be missed.
 This unique soup is a cornucopia of flavors.